 Brian Castles-Onion AM

-His career expands internationally having worked at New York’s Metropolitan Opera and the Julliard School of Music.
-He has worked at the Rossini Festival in Italy, held the position of Artistic Director of Canterbury Opera in New Zealand and currently continues his long run association with Opera Australia.
+Born in Cessnock, Brian Castles-Onion is Australia’s most exciting and best-known opera conductor.
+His career continues to expand internationally and has worked at New York’s Metropolitan Opera, the Julliard School of Music, the Rossini Festival in Italy.
+He held the position of Artistic Director of Canterbury Opera in New Zealand and currently continues his long run association with Opera Australia.
+He recently debuted with the Armenian National Philharmonic Orchestra in Yerevan in concert with the brilliant soprano Hibla Gerzmava.

-Brian became a Member of the Order of Australia (AM) in the 2017 Australia Day Honours List.
+Brian Castles-Onion became a Member of the Order of Australia (AM) in the 2017 Australia Day Honours List.

 Brian Castles-Onion AM